zsLin177/CopyNE/README.md

 # CopyNE: Better Contextual ASR by Copying Named Entities
 This is the repo for CopyNE, a novel approach for contextual ASR.
-The paper can be found at [here](https://arxiv.org/abs/2305.12839).
+The paper has been accepted in ACL 2024.
+It can be found at [here](https://arxiv.org/abs/2305.12839).

 ## Abstract
 End-to-end automatic speech recognition (ASR) systems have made significant progress in general scenarios.